Slower inflation eases pressure over rates pledge

 A slower increase in petrol prices than a year earlier and discounting by retailers helped bring down the yearly rate.

-Sterling fell against the dollar and the euro while British government bond prices briefly pared some earlier losses as the data put no new pressure on the Bank over its rate pledge.
+Sterling fell against the dollar and the euro while British government bond prices briefly pared some earlier losses as the data put no new pressure on the BoE over its rate pledge.

 Some economists said inflation could undershoot the Bank's forecasts made as recently as last month - a change for the British central bank, which has consistently underestimated inflation pressures in recent years.